MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/publish-build-artifacts.md

 **Azure Pipelines | TFS 2018 | TFS 2017 | TFS 2015.3**

+> [!NOTE]
+> This task is deprecated.
+If you're using Team Foundation Server 2017 or newer, we recommend that you use [Pipeline Artifacts](../../artifacts/pipeline-artifacts.md).

 Use this task in a build pipeline to publish build artifacts to Azure Pipelines, TFS, or a file share.

-> [!TIP]
-> Looking to get started working with build artifacts?
-See [Artifacts in Azure Pipelines](../../artifacts/build-artifacts.md).

 ## Demands